tre508/auto-stack/docs/triage/services/eko/Tasklist.md

 - Incorrect service names

 **Solutions**:
-1. Ensure all services are on `mcp-net`
+1. Ensure all services are on `auto-stack-net`
 2. Use Docker service names for inter-container communication

 ---